backdrop-contrib/logintoboggan/README.md

 # LoginToboggan

-Co-developed by Jeff Robbins (jjeff) and Chad Phillips (hunmonk) with several features added by Raven Brooks (rbrooks00).

 The Login Toboggan module improves the Backdrop login system in an external module by offering the following features: